fusion809/fusion809.github.io-old2/_posts/2016/07/ARPK/2016-07-08-howto-create-archrepo-ghub.md

 * Ask for help at the Arch Linux forums.
 The Arch Linux forums can be an obstacle to newcomers, the key is:

   * Give them every detail you can.
 The bare minimums are your PKGBUILD and your error message(s).
 With your error message(s) it is important to include at least ten extra lines of output that precedes the actual error message, in order to give those that wish to help you, some much-needed context for the error.
+  * Explain your efforts to fix the problem so far.
+This is especially important as in my experience, if you do not do this, you will have some people calling you a help vampire.

 * Ask someone you know, for help.
 I am willing to help, if I can but keep in mind I am not perfect, sometimes I will not have an answer for you.
 Other times I may be too busy with my own work to help you.